 Average Area Rent

 This can be a good gauge to see how in demand the area is.
 Are there many vacancies in the area?
 Are rental prices going up compared to the year before?
 By how much?
-It is important to know all of these things before buying an investment property in Upstate.
+It is important to know all of these things before buying an investment property in South Carolina.